Jessica Hardy: 2009 comeback

 Hardy returned from her suspension on August 5, at the U.S. Open National Championships.
-On August 6, Hardy broke Yuliya Yefimova's world record in the 50-meter breaststroke (long course) with a time of 29.95 to become the first woman under 30 seconds in the event.
+On August 6, she broke Yuliya Yefimova's world record in the 50-meter breaststroke (long course) with a time of 29.95 to become the first woman under 30 seconds in the event.
 On August 7, Hardy lowered the world record for the 100-meter breaststroke with a time of 1:04.45.
 En route to this world record, she also lowered her own world record in the 50-meter breaststroke with a time of 29.80.

 At the World Cup on October 17, Hardy broke her own 50-meter breaststroke (short course) record set in April 2008 with a time of 29.45.
 On November 7, Hardy again bettered her own world record in the 50-meter breaststroke (short course) with a time of 29.36.
 On November 12, Hardy broke her own world record for the third time with a 28.96, the first woman to go sub 29 in the 50-meter short course breaststroke.
 On November 15, Hardy bettered her record for the fourth time with a time of 28.80, 0.16 seconds faster than her previous record.
 Hardy was the overall winner in the female division for the 2009 FINA Swimming World Cup.
 She received $100,000 in prize money for her efforts.